 - Fertility-sparing techniques, including radical trachelectomy, a highly specialized surgery that may help some women keep the ability to have children

-Over the past several years, MD Anderson has advanced cervical cancer care by leading and participating in several pivotal discoveries.
-For example, we led the clinical trial that demonstrated the superiority of treating cervical cancer with chemotherapy and radiation, instead of radiation alone.
-This changed the standard of care for cervical cancer and became the universally accepted approach.
+Over the past several years, MD Anderson has advanced cervical cancer treatment by leading and participating in several pivotal discoveries.
+For example, MD Anderson led the clinical trial that demonstrated the superiority of treating cervical cancer with chemotherapy and radiation, instead of radiation alone.
+This changed the standard of cervical cancer treatment and became the universally accepted approach.

-We continue to make progress toward helping women with cervical cancer by offering a range of clinical trials (research studies) for new agents.
+We continue to make progress toward helping women with cervical cancer by offering a range of clinical trials (research studies) for new medications.
 And, at MD Anderson you’re surrounded by the strength of one of the nation’s largest and most experienced comprehensive cancer centers, which has all the support and wellness services needed to treat the whole person – not just the disease.